-- Why do you think our national movement supported the idea that all adults have a right to vote?
+Q.1 Why do you think our national movement supported the idea that all adults have a right to vote?

-Ans: This is because people were united from all walks of life and had struggled for independence.
+Ans: This is because people were united from all walks of life and struggled for independence.
 They came from various backgrounds in their aspirations for a free, equal, and independent nation where decision-making would be in the hands of the people.
 The only way in which this would be possible would be through elections.